hoo-way/spider_salesforce/README.md

 * Spider caputre the case info every 1 minute
 * We can log into salesforce since we feed it cookies(include token and loadID)  from chrome, the cookies has life cycle, about 2-3 days.
 That means you may need to feed them again after the cookies became invalid.

-Please contact if it can't work on your side
+Please contact me if it can't work on your side

 Welcome add more feature to the code to make it more friendly.